martinra/facileLLM.nvim/README.md

 * Pruning can help to make the best our of models of limited context length.

+* Implementation of the OpenAI API and in particular ChatGPT in its various versions.

+* Implementation of the Replicate API.
+Ready access to Mixtral 8x7B Instruct, and the possibility to connect to any open LLM model by only providing prompt encoding.

 ## Alternatives

 I am aware of two LLM interfaces for NeoVim: